 While Moshe is successful in changing Hashem's mind, his prayer is different than by Chet Ha-egel as he does not mention the Avot here.
 In addition, some of the Midot Ha-rachamim that are present in Shemot are absent here.
-Fascinatingly, something else is also missing - the shoresh and indicating a changing of God's mind.
-It is possible that are present in the Midot the Meraglim demonstrated a lack of faith and a rejection of the Land that is central to Bnei Yisrael's relationship with God, the essence of their Brit with Him.
-Why should Hashem now let them into this Land and downgrade their punishment after they acted with such utter lack of appreciation?17 Moreover, and in Chet Ha-egel represents a change in Hashem's mind - Bnei Yisrael are saved and not all killed.
+Fascinatingly, something else is also missing - the shoresh photonicating a changing of God's mind.
+It is possible that photonic is missing because the sin of the Meraglim demonstrated a lack of faith and a rejection of the Land that is central to Bnei Yisrael's relationship with God, the essence of their Brit with Him.
+Why should Hashem now let them into this Land and downgrade their punishment after they acted with such utter lack of appreciation?17 Moreover, photonic in Chet Ha-egel represents a change in Hashem's mind - Bnei Yisrael are saved and not all killed.
 Regarding the Meraglim, it is true that Bnei Yisrael are saved, but ultimately the entire generation living at the time of Chet Ha-egel is not brought into the Land, and instead perishes in the Midbar.